eMoflon/emoflon-ibex-eclipse-build/README.md

 **The latest release can be found [here](https://github.com/eMoflon/emoflon-ibex-eclipse-build/releases/latest).**
 Download an archive for the version you are looking for from the release page and extract it.

+> [!CAUTION]
+> The built Eclipse version for **macOS** needs further adjustments to execute correctly.
+Please follow the steps in the respective [documentation](./doc/how-to-run-eclipse-on-macos.md) if you are using macOS.

 ### Updating

 You can use the [update script](./emoflon-update.sh) to update your installation.